masseydigital/az-900-exam-prep/README.md

 ## Core Azure Architectural Components

 ### Azure Regions
 An _azure region_ is a set of data centers that are connected within a latency-defined perimeter network.
-As of this tutorial, there are 42 regions aroudn the world with an additional 12 announced.  _Azure Geographies_ are areas of the world that contain at least one Azure Region.  _Regional Pairs_ are two regions that are connected in the same geography.
+As of this tutorial, there are 42 regions around the world with an additional 12 announced.  _Azure Geographies_ are areas of the world that contain at least one Azure Region.  _Regional Pairs_ are two regions that are connected in the same geography.
 This allows Azure to provide updates that do not shut down a region.
 At least one region in each pair will be prioritized for recovery.

 ### Availability Zones
 _Azure Availability Zones_ are ne or more physical locations within an Azure Region that provides independent power, cooling, and networking.
 There are a minimum of (3) separate zones in all enabled regions.
 The purpose of this is to protect applications from datacenter failures.